Patty Schemel: 1967–1986: Early life

 Patricia Theresa Schemel was born April 24, 1967 in Los Angeles, California.
 She is the middle child of three children and grew up in Marysville, Washington.
-Both her parents are natives of Brooklyn, New York, and relocated to Washington state shortly after Schemel's birth.
+Both her parents are natives of Brooklyn, New York, and relocated to Washington State shortly after Schemel's birth.
+Her maternal grandmother was an immigrant from Ireland, and raised Schemel's mother as a Roman Catholic.
 Schemel's parents were members of Alcoholics Anonymous, which Schemel described as significant to her upbringing in her memoir, Hit So Hard.

 Schemel began playing drums at age eleven after her father bought her a drum set, and played music with her brother Larry, who played guitar.

 As a teenager, Schemel came out as a lesbian to her family.
 "When I realized I was a lesbian, it was weird," Schemel reflected.
 "Thank god for punk and rock music.
 You could be whoever you wanted."
 Musically, Schemel's early influences included Echo & the Bunnymen, AC/DC and Wire, among other punk rock bands.
 Schemel recalled being one of a small number of peers in her high school who had a shared interest in punk rock music.
 At age fifteen formed her first band, The Milkbones.
 She and her brother Larry subsequently formed the Seattle punk band Sybil, which was renamed Kill Sybil due to the artist of the same name.

 1987–1991: Early projects

-In 1987, she joined Doll Squad, an all-female punk rock band from Seattle.
-Along with bassist Annette Billesbach, lead guitarist Cathy Watson, rhythm guitarist Helen Halloran and vocalist Mara Dralle, Schemel was one of the original members of Doll Squad before their 2008 reunion.
+In 1987, she formed an all female punk band from Seattle called Doll Squad.
 The band was initially active from 1987 to 1989 gaining an indie following in Seattle, playing alongside Nirvana, and releasing one self-released demo tape.

-Between Kill Sybil and Doll Squad, Schemel played drums for Everett, Washington-based band The Primitives with poet Raegan Butcher and local performers Danny Darst and Tommy Suzuki.